thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/beings/centaur.md

 ---
+collection: Harrypedia
-title: "Centaur"
+title: Centaur
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 [Centaurs] refused to be classifed as [beings], insisting on being considered